 As businesses flourish, some go on to receive larger loans individually to grow their microenterprises even more.
 Some choose to receive specialist loans, such as tailored farming loans or sanitation loans to help them install a toilet.
 Others no longer need a loan at all – their businesses are now sustainable and their families’ needs are being met.

 We want families to be able to make the most of their small loans, so loan officers walk alongside all loan recipients providing support and training.
 The term of a loan varies, but is typically six months to a year.

-An incredible 98% of all loans are repaid – a higher repayment rate than for banks in the developed world!
+An incredible 99% of our loans are repaid!
 Once repaid, loans are recycled and lent out to help another family start their own business and leave poverty behind.

-While not all loans go to women, 95% do – restoring dignity and hope to their lives and enabling them to provide for their children.
+95% of our loan clients are women – restoring dignity and hope to their lives and enabling them to provide for their children.
 By investing in mothers like Mira, Naomi and Inis, you’ll be giving them the tools they need to transform their families’ futures.
 Because small loans means big changes!